senxd/plannotator/apps/hook/README.md

 2. Lets you annotate the plan visually
 3. Approve → Claude proceeds with implementation
 4. Request changes → Your annotations are sent back to Claude

-## Development

-The `server/` directory contains the source code for the Plannotator binary.
-It's compiled via `bun build --compile` and distributed via GitHub Releases.